olpa/ailets/docs/technical-thoughts.md

 For steps in llm pipelines, the communication can be simplified: use "stdin" for incoming messages and "stdout" for outgoing messages.
 Furthermore, instead of multiple messages, it's enough to have one message with a streaming body.

-When using llm with tools, the workflow is no more a straight pipeline.
-Instead, there is branching, and it makes sense to have features of the build systems.

 ### Components